 This type of hair loss affects just the scalp.
-The most common way to identify this type of hair loss is if you begin to see smooth coin-sized spots appear all over your scalp.
-In some cases, the scalp might become red or itchy before the hair falls out.
+The most common way to identify this type of hair loss is if you see smooth coin-sized spots appear all over your scalp.
+Sometimes, the scalp might become red or itchy before the hair falls out.
 If your scalp does become irritated, we recommend consulting with your doctor.

-Often the hardest to deal with on an emotional level, sudden hair loss usually causes overall thinning of the hair.
+Often the hardest to deal with on an emotional level, sudden hair loss usually causes overall hair thinning.
 It does not cause patchy spots on the scalp.
 This type of hair loss is most commonly diagnosed when hair comes out when combing, washing, or gently tugging on the hair follicles.

 This type of hair loss is most commonly caused as a side effect of medication and other medical treatments such as chemotherapy.
 Typically, in this case, the hair will eventually grow back.

 A common cause of hair loss that most people might not think of is their diet.
-If your body is not getting enough protein to generate the essential nutrients, you need for thick healthy hair than your body might be shutting out hair growth to compensate for what it is missing.
+If your body is not getting enough protein to generate the essential nutrients you need for thick healthy hair, it might be shutting out hair growth to compensate for what it is missing.

-According to the American Academy of Dermatology, this can happen over the course of about two to three months after a drop in an individuals protein intake.
-Our recommendation is to consult your doctor or a nutritionist about your diet and look for some healthy sources of protein such as fish, meat, and eggs.
+According to the American Academy of Dermatology, this can happen over about two to three months after a drop in an individual’s protein intake.
+Our recommendation is to consult your doctor or a nutritionist about your diet and look for some healthy protein sources such as fish, meat, and eggs.

 Also called androgenic alopecia, male pattern baldness is one if not the most common causes of hair loss experienced by men.
-According to the U.S National Library of Medicine, more than 50% of all men over the age of 50 will be affected by male pattern baldness to some extent.
+According to the U.S. National Library of Medicine, more than 50% of all men over 50 will be affected by male pattern baldness to some extent.
 Male pattern baldness follows a classic pattern in which the hair recedes from the temples in the shape of an “M.”

-A combination of genetics and hormones most commonly causes this type of hair loss.
+A combination of genetics and hormones most commonly cause this type of hair loss.
 Often called female pattern baldness, the same symptoms of male pattern baldness can also affect females.
-Over the counter, topical treats and oral medication can be used to delay the effects of male pattern baldness or even be used to regrow the hair in some cases.
+Over-the-counter, topical treats and oral medication can be used to delay the effects of male pattern baldness or even be used to regrow the hair in some cases.

-Hair transplant surgery is an option used by many to treat cases of hair loss.
+Hair transplant surgery is an option many use to treat cases of hair loss.

-If you have ever heard an infomercial on T.V for medication that you have more than likely heard hair loss as a common side-effect, blood-thinners, chemotherapy, oral contraceptives, calcium channel blockers, and medicines for depression are some common medications that list hair loss as a possible side-effect.
+If you have ever heard an infomercial on T.V. for medication, you have more than likely heard hair loss as a common side-effect; blood-thinners, chemotherapy, oral contraceptives, calcium channel blockers, and medicines for depression are some common medications that list hair loss as a possible side-effect.

-Although you may be experiencing hair loss during the duration of taking certain medications, in most cases, your hair will usually grow back once you stop taking the medication that is causing the hair loss.
+Although you may be experiencing hair loss during the duration of certain medications, in most cases, your hair will usually grow back once you stop taking the medication causing the hair loss.

 Always speak to your doctor if you believe this is the reason for your hair loss.

-Sudden weight loss can be a form of physical trauma to the body even if it is ultimately needed to maintain an individual’s overall health.
-It is possible that the body is going into temporary shock, which is caused by the sudden loss in weight.
+Sudden weight loss can be a form of physical trauma to the body, even if it is ultimately needed to maintain an individual’s overall health.
+The body may be going into temporary shock, which is caused by sudden weight loss.

-The body can also be deprived of the nutrients that it needs to maintain overall hair health.
+The body can also be deprived of the nutrients needed to maintain overall hair health.
 This is most commonly seen in cases of anorexia or bulimia.

-Over consuming vitamin A, either in the form of a supplement or food intake, can trigger hair loss.
-The recommended Daily Value of vitamin A from the American Academy of Dermatology is 5,000 International Units (IU) per day for adults.
-Typical supplements contain anywhere from 2,500-10,000 IU’s.
+Overconsuming vitamin A as a supplement or food intake can trigger hair loss.
+The recommended Daily Value of vitamin A from the American Academy of Dermatology is 5,000 International Units (I.U.) per day for adults.
+However, typical supplements contain anywhere from 2,500-10,000 IU’s.

-If you are taking a vitamin A supplement, we recommend taking a closer look at how many IU of vitamin A you are consuming to double check if you are overdoing it on your recommended daily amount.
+Suppose you are taking a vitamin A supplement.
+In that case, we recommend a closer look at how much I.U. of vitamin A you consume to double-check if you are overdoing it on your recommended daily amount.

-The good news about this type of hair loss is that when the root cause of the stress is removed from your life, your body will begin to recover and hair will naturally start to grow back.
+The good news about this type of hair loss is that when the root cause of the stress is removed from your life, your body will begin to recover, and your hair will naturally start to grow back.

 On the list of probable causes of hair loss is Hypothyroidism.
-Hypothyroidism is caused by having an underactive thyroid gland.
-Your thyroid gland is a small gland located in your neck that produces hormones that are critical to metabolism as well as the bodies growth and development.
-When the thyroid is not producing through hormones, it can cause hair loss.
+An underactive thyroid gland causes Hypothyroidism.
+Your thyroid gland is a small gland located in your neck that produces hormones critical to metabolism and the body’s growth and development.
+When the thyroid is not producing hormones, it can cause hair loss.